cuplsensor/cupldeploy/README.md

 ### Frontend Diagram

-The frontend web application is hosted at a domain, for example: [latest.f.cupl.uk](https://latest.f.cupl.uk).
+Scanning a cuplTag with an NFC phone causes the frontend web application to open.
+This is hosted at a domain, for example: [latest.f.cupl.uk](https://latest.f.cupl.uk).

 The domain is registered with [Amazon Route53](https://docs.aws.amazon.com/route53/?id=docs_gateway).